 Why is amsonia a secret?

-It is a mystery why this stunning native plant is not more widely known.
+It is a mystery why these stunning native plants are not more widely known.
 It’s time for every American and Canadian in the eastern and southern regions to plant some and fix this in our lifetimes.

 Is amsonia a good choice for my yard?